hydoai/velovision/docs/TESTING.md

   - [How to set up a self-hosted runner](#how-to-set-up-a-self-hosted-runner)

 <!-- END doctoc generated TOC please keep comment here to allow auto update -->

-# Automated Testing

-We use Github Actions to run automated tests.

-The desktop development build runs on standard Github Actions runners, but the Jetson deployment build runs on self-hosted runners.

 ## How to set up a self-hosted runner